Astros vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Francisco Lindor and the New York Mets will take the field against the Houston Astros and starter Hunter Brown on Monday.
-First pitch is at 8:10 PM ET at Minute Maid Park.
+Jose Abreu and the Houston Astros will hit the field against the New York Mets and Francisco Lindor on Tuesday at 8:10 PM ET, at Minute Maid Park.

-The Astros are the favorite in this one, at -130, while the underdog Mets have +105 odds to win.
-The over/under is 7.5 runs for the matchup.
+The Mets are +115 moneyline underdogs for this matchup with the Astros (-140).
+The contest's total has been set at 7.5 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.